Delaware

 • A citizen of the United States;

-• A bona fide resident of Delaware, which means that Delaware is your home (even if you are homeless or do not have a fixed residence);
+• A bona fide resident of Delaware, which means that Delaware is your home (even if you are unhoused or do not have a fixed residence);

 • At least 18 years old on or before Election Day;

-• Not convicted of a disqualifying felony (murder or manslaughter (except vehicular homicide), offenses against public administration involving bribery or improper influence or abuse of office, and sexual offenses, unless having been pardoned);
+• Not convicted of a disqualifying felony (murder or manslaughter (except homicide)), offenses against public administration involving bribery or improper influence or abuse of an office and sexual offenses, unless having been pardoned);

 • Convicted of a non-disqualifying felony and have fully discharged one’s sentence.

-• NOTE: Payment of any fees, fines, costs, or restitution which a felony offender may be required to pay as part of the criminal sanctions imposed on such offender is NOT considered in determining discharge of sentence for purposes of eligibility to register to vote.
+• NOTE: Payment of any fees, fines, costs, or restitution which a felony offender may be required to pay as part of the criminal sanctions imposed on such offender is NOT considered in determining discharge or sentence of purposes of eligibility to register to vote.

 • There is no duration of residence requirement in Delaware; you may register to vote the first day that you move to the state.